Podiatry and Foot Health

 - How does a GP refer in to this service?

-GPs can refer in to the serviec by using the Choose and Book system.
+GPs can refer in to the service by using the E-referral service

 You can also view the page that provides information for patients or carers by clicking the link below.